 One example is the supply of cell phone frequencies, i.e., the portion of the radio spectrum which can transmit cell phone signals.
 Since, for technical reasons, it is a fixed quantity, the supply curve is vertical, implying that the quantity supplied doesn't respond to the price (

 PES = 0).
 This is a case of perfectly inelastic supply.

 Now, let's consider the supply curve for bread.
-Suppose that the cost of producing one loaf is 5 dollars, including all opportunity costs.
+Suppose that the cost of producing one loaf is 5 dollars.
 It means that if the price of bread goes under 5 dollars, all bakeries will start losing money and sooner or later go bankrupt.
 On the other hand, many producers would be happy to produce bread if its price rose above 5 dollars, increasing the supply considerably.
 The implied supply curve is a horizontal line at 5 dollars in this hypothetical case.
 Since even a slight rise in the price would increase the quantity supplied, the price elasticity of supply would be close to infinite (

 PES = ∞).
 This is a case of perfectly elastic supply.